sixth-sensei/sixth-sensei.github.io/posts/ptd/posts/mrblue.md

 `MS17-010` popularly known as `Mr Blue`.
 At this point, if you're familiar with metasploit; `Eternal Blue` exploit should automatically come to your mind but I won't be using metasploit, let's go manually 😉.
 You're can use metasploit if you want

-_Short note on MS17-010:_ EternalBlue is a computer exploit software developed by the U.S. National Security Agency.
+_Short note on MS17-010_

+- EternalBlue is a computer exploit software developed by the U.S. National Security Agency.
 It is based on a vulnerability in Microsoft Windows that, at the time, could allow remote code execution if an attacker sends specially crafted messages to a Microsoft Server Message Block 1.0 (SMBv1) server

-**Port 445 (SMB)**
+### Port 445 (SMB)

 Looking `MS17-010` up on exploitdb, we have numerous options